asadaalidev/Music-streaming/README.md

 # Music-streaming
-This the music streaming website.
+This is the music streaming website.